Two Neolithic tor hills: Trencrom Hill with Carn Brea behind

 Prominent hills and outcrops (carns) were important in neolithic people's thoughts around 3700 BCE, when things started hotting up in West Penwith.
-Together with cliff castles, and probably also special trees and woodland places that now are gone, they were the places toward which people would gravitate - special locations where the spirit of place, genuis loci, was strong.
+Together with cliff castles, and probably also special trees and woodland places that now are gone, they were the places toward which people would gravitate.
+They were special locations which people felt were special - the spirit of place, or genuis loci, was strong.

-As important landmarks and viewpoints, the tors became key places in neolithic people's mental maps.
-They weren't permanently occupied as living places - except perhaps during summer or for periodic overnights - but they were used as sacred or magic places and gathering places.
+As important landmarks and viewpoints, the tors became key central places in neolithic people's mental maps.
+They weren't permanently occupied as living places - except perhaps during summer, or fullmoons, or for periodic overnight stays.
+They were used as sacred or magic places and gathering places.
 In a forested environment in which human life was swamped by nature, such special places were important.
 People could get above the forest for a sense of perspective.

 The aligned hills of Penwith

 Isn’t it remarkable that Carn Lês Boel, Chapel Carn Brea and Bartinney Castle line up with each other?
-(It’s not totally accurate but very close - in a 7km alignment they are just 80m inexact.)
+(In a 7km alignment they are just 80m inexact.)

-So is this ‘chance’, or does it suggest a level of beauty and magic that somehow even affects the way topography has evolved?
-If indeed it is pure chance, it’s a very elegant, remarkable kind of chance.
+So is this ‘chance’, or does it suggest a level of beauty and magic that somehow even affects the way that the land's topography has evolved?
+If it is pure chance, it’s a very elegant, remarkable kind of chance - a wonder in itself.

 Onto this topographical canvas in Penwith was laid a geomantic system that makes use of prominent physical markers such as hills and cliff castles as its basis.
 At first, in the neolithic, this was probably intuitive - choosing sacred sites because it simply felt right - but a millennium later, in the bronze age, there was more of a system to it.

 Carn Galva with Watch Croft peeking up behind it, from Zennor Hill